 This is so easy, I could have my 22 year old son make it.
-I know, usually you'd say your 12 year old, but she's a girl. ~smile~ I like using some small 50 oz. detergent jugs that I saved from detergent bought on sale.
-That was before I tried this super quick, super cheap laundry detergent.
+I know, usually you'd say your 12 year old, but she's a girl. ~smile~ I like using some small 50 oz. detergent jugs that I saved from detergent bought on sale before I tried this super quick, super cheap laundry detergent.
 I have experimented a bit to find the strength that I like.
 Here's how I do it super quick!

 Super Quick Super Cheap Laundry Detergent

 - 2 T original Dawn dish soap

 - 1 T Arm & Hammer Washing Soda* (not baking soda)